 A reason low-end disruptors are able to enter the market is that the feature-absorption by users is lower than the feature-velocity of the established vendor.
 To address this we are focused on a working-by-default configuration principle.

 As we add new categories and stages to GitLab, some areas of the product will be deeper and more mature than others.
-We publish a list of the categories, what we think their maturity levels are, and our plans to improve on our maturity page.
+We publish a list of the categories, what we think their maturity levels are, and our plans to improve on our categories page.

 We strive to be the best product in the market and to be truly lovable.
 As the market, customer needs, competitive landscape, and technology change, we should expect our maturities to also change, including changing to a lower maturity rating.
 By embracing a focus on improvement and low level of shame, we encourage moving a maturity down.
 This is a strong indicator that we are realists about our product with an eye on achieving the best results for our customers.